JonathanDuclos/JonathanDuclos/README.md

 - 🔭 currently working as **freelancer**

-- 🌱 currently learning **IA with Python, and React advanced concepts**
+- 🌱 currently learning **IA, Deep Learning and Machine Learning with Python and React advanced concepts**

 - 👯 looking to collaborate on **any projects I could help**